• Fall Recipes

 pear porridge in two cream bowls next to fresh pears on a striped cloth.

 Come the chilly mornings of fall and winter, a hot bowl or porridge (or oatmeal as it is also known!) is just the thing and so family-friendly.
-This recipe joins my very popular apple pie porridge and berry porridge as tasty and very healthy ways to start the day.
+This recipe joins my very popular apple pie porridge and berry porridge as tasty and hearty ways to start the day.

 Making this spiced pear porridge couldn't be easier, and the combination of fresh sweet pears, hints of spice and a touch of maple syrup are so good.
-Top with some sliced warm pear too for a bit of decadence in the morning!
+Top with some sliced warm pear or spoon on my apple pear sauce too for a bit of decadence in the morning!

 Jump to: